- Washington DC area, October 1-4, 2007

 Meta-Architecture Structuring: Setting Architecture Strategy

-Gather lessons learned: It is a good practice to allocate time to research documented architectural styles, patterns, dominant designs and reference architectures, other architectures that you can get access within your own organization, or that partners or suppliers are willing to share, as well as any that your competitors happen to have documented in the literature, or presented at conferences or user group meetings, etc. Talk to your peer architects and review their architectures with an eye to extracting organizing structures or mechanisms and key concepts that work for your system.
+Gather lessons learned: Whether you're leading a new development effort, or a significant architecture refresh, you may want to spend some time investigating architectural styles, patterns, dominant designs and reference architectures, other architectures that you can get access within your own organization, or that partners or suppliers are willing to share, as well as any that your competitors happen to have documented in the literature, or presented at conferences or user group meetings, etc. Talk to peer architects and review their architectures with an eye to extracting organizing structures or mechanisms and key concepts that work for our system.
 Also, reflect on your own experience, so that you can make explicit the lessons that you have personally learned.

-Your Enterprise Architecture team may already have identified architectural patterns, or created a Reference Architecture, to be used by your organization.
+The Enterprise Architecture team may already have identified architectural patterns, or created a Reference Architecture, to be used by the organization.
 If so, this would form your starting point.

 Define unifying and simplifying theme, metaphor, or system concept:Metaphors, analogies and symbols convey rich meaning.
 Metaphors and analogies enhance system integrity and understandability.
 Examples include the "rugby player in a business suit" metaphor for a Honda driver used in designing the new (in the late 1980’s) Honda Accord (Clark and Fujimoto, 1990), and "blackboard", "pipe-and-filter", and "broker."
 These latter are names of architectural patterns.
 The use of metaphoric names conveys richly yet succinctly the intent and structure of the pattern.